pgsdf/brainstorming/notion/channel_model.md

-# Rethinking Releases: Moving GhostBSD Toward a Pijul-Style Channel Model
+# Rethinking Releases: Moving PGSD Toward a Pijul-Style Channel Model

 Traditional releases work well when you have a few large milestones per year.
-But as GhostBSD evolves faster and the infrastructure around ZFS and pkgbase becomes more modular, fixed releases start to feel outdated.
+But as PGSD evolves faster and the infrastructure around ZFS and pkgbase becomes more modular, fixed releases start to feel outdated.

-Instead of publishing “GhostBSD 25.02,” we could take a page from **Pijul’s model**, treating every system state as a signed sequence of patches that live inside a **channel**.
+Instead of publishing “PGSD 25.02,” we could take a page from **Pijul’s model**, treating every system state as a signed sequence of patches that live inside a **channel**.

 ---